How to setup Authorize.Net on WooCommerce?

 In this guide, learn how to setup Authorize.Net on your WooCommerce store.

-Before we begin you need to make sure that you have purchased the official Authorize.Net plugin from the WooCommerce marketplace.
+You also need to get the Authorize.Net plugin from the WooCommerce marketplace.

 Ensure this plugin is installed, active, and setup correctly!